Security best practices

 Data classification and handling

-Below is a breakdown of the specific data types, their security classification, and the reasoning behind their memory management requirements.
+You can learn about the specific data types, their security classification, and the reasoning behind their memory management requirements in the table below:

-You can find more about how the authorisation token is used in the Account recovery feature page.
+To learn how the authorisation token is used for recovery operations, see the Android Account recovery feature documentation.

 Memory management in Java and Kotlin